James Tan focus areas of practice within Corney & Lind are Family Law, Commercial Litigation, and Not for Profit.

-In particular, James has experience in the following matters:
+Apart from his trial experience, James has experience in advising clients on the following matters:

 - Property law – disputes over complex company and trust structures.